GIC to buy 9% of Indonesia's Bank Jago to tap digital banking business

-GIC will spend as much as 3.15 trillion rupiah (S$294 million) to acquire about 9 per cent of Bank Jago's enlarged capital through a rights issue slated for March, according to a prospectus filed to the stock exchange by the Jakarta-based bank.
+GIC will spend as much as 3.15 trillion rupiah (S$293 million) to acquire about 9 per cent of Bank Jago's enlarged capital through a rights issue slated for next month, according to a prospectus filed to the stock exchange by the Jakarta-based bank.
+GIC declined to comment when contacted by The Straits Times yesterday.

-"The more the shareholders, the more transparently Bank Jago will be run and the better the corporate governance as there are more parties watching the management," Bank Jago deputy chief executive Arief Harris Tandjung told reporters on Friday morning (Feb 26) to explain the prospectus.
+"The more the shareholders, the more transparently Bank Jago will be run and the better the corporate governance as there are more parties watching the management," Bank Jago deputy chief executive Arief Harris Tandjung told reporters yesterday morning while explaining the prospectus.

 Bank Jago will hold a one-for-3.6 rights issue, which gives investors the right to buy one new share for every 3.6 existing shares that they own.

-The proceeds from the rights issue will be used to boost Bank Jago's capital to about 8 trillion rupiah, from about 1 trillion rupiah currently.
+The proceeds from the rights issue will be used to boost Bank Jago's capital to about 8 trillion rupiah, from about 1 trillion rupiah currently - 97 per cent of the expected fresh funds injected into the bank's capital will be channelled to finance business expansion, 2 per cent to develop information technology infrastructure and 1 per cent to develop the bank's human capital, chief executive Kharim Siregar said.

 Bank Jago's existing major shareholders that collectively hold a 51 per cent stake - Metamorphosis Ecosystem Indonesia and Wealth Track Technology - will use only part of their rights to buy new shares in the rights issue, having committed to transfer such rights to GIC and other foreign institutional investors.